ontoportal/documentation/docs/_steps/getting_started.md

 ## Obtaining the {{site.opva}}

-The {{site.opva}} is available in a VMWare-compatible Open Virtualization Format (OVF), or a an Amazon Machine Instance (AMI) from Amazon Web Services (AWS).
+The {{site.opva}} is available in a VMWare-compatible Open Virtualization Format (OVF), or as an Amazon Machine Instance (AMI) from Amazon Web Services (AWS).
 Each of the methods is described below.

 ### VMWare Version